chef-boneyard/chef-web-docs-2016/release_chef_11-4/source/chef_shell.rst

    after-breakpoint
    before-breakpoint

-The |chef| run can also be rewound, and then stepped through.
+The |chef client| run can also be rewound, and then stepped through.

 .. code-block:: bash